-Richard Capello Principal rcapello@stocktonusd.net 209-933-7475, ext.
+Richard Capello, 209-933-7475, rcapello@stocktonusd.net Principal Email and Phone rcapello@stocktonusd.net 209-933-7475, ext.
 8703

-2017-20 Plan Summary The Story
+2017-20 Plan Summary

+The Story

 Describe the students and community and how the LEA serves them.

 Established in the fall of 2011 as a Dependent Charter under Stockton Unified School District (SUSD) and under the wings of University of the Pacific, he Pacific Law Academy Charter High School (PLA) provides a rigorous instructional program that reflects high expectations for all students and that focuses on mastery of the state standards.
 The academic focus is college preparatory with thematic instruction in law.
 With the exception of an ASB Leadership class, all classes meet a-g UC/ CSU entrance requirements.